 From the same company as Toonly, you get a pretty great and super affordable whiteboard animation maker at $67 (lifetime deal).
 I like how quickly you can create a video because of the automated drawing paths for all assets and characters.
 Precise drawing paths too.
 Learn more about the tool in my review.

-Hosting Video Courses
+Sell Video Courses

 WHAT I USE NOW

 RuedRiis.com is built on a Kajabi foundation.
 Everything from this webpage that you're on right now to the email client, payment providers, video hosting, and blogging interface—it's all Kajabi.
 What I love is that everything is integrated and built to just work.